-On Thursday June 24, the CPUC voted to approve major updates to the calculator that will be used to evaluate every NEM proposal, called the Avoided Cost Calculator.
+On June 24, 2021 the CPUC voted to approve major updates to the calculator that will be used to evaluate every NEM proposal, called the Avoided Cost Calculator.
 These major updates undercut the value of solar by two-thirds compared to the 2020 version of the calculator.
-The calculator was developed by the E3 consulting firm which is the same consulting firm used by utilities that regularly puts out materials that are biased against distributed generation.
+The calculator was developed by the E3 consulting firm which is the same consulting firm used by utilities that regularly puts out products that are biased against distributed generation.

 The commissioners voted unanimously to approve the updates despite the fact that the calculator uses an entirely new and untested model for predicting how wholesale energy pricing will behave in the future.
 These updates were labeled as minor, and as such did not go through a robust public process where stakeholders can engage and vet the new model.
 Over 7,000 comments were made by environmental advocates, homeowners, community groups and climate justice organizations urging the commissioners to not vote to make the updates official until after the new model has been put through a public process.

 Our local coalition mobilized quickly to ensure that San Diego’s voice and priorities were on the record in this proceeding and successfully advocated for six cities in San Diego County; Solana Beach, Imperial Beach, Chula Vista, Encinitas, Carlsbad and San Diego, to issue resolutions standing up for solar and urging the CPUC to adopt a decision that allows solar to continue to grow.